 The Power Seat: Where You Sit Matters

 Find out how you can help or hurt your chance of success based on where you sit.

 For example, think back to when you were a child having a family dinner.
 Who would sit at the head of the table?
 For some of us, our mom and dad would sit at opposite sides of the dinner table, and for others, our mom would sit right next to our dad in the corner position.

 How about when you think of a wedding you’ve attended, including yours, if that’s applicable.
 Where did the bride and groom sit?
 In the middle.
 The most important guests sat to their immediate right or left, similar to what you would find in Leonardo Da Vinci’s Last Supper painting, where the most important figures were seated in the middle.

-Whether you are recalling dinner with mom and dad or a wedding, the concept of the power seat is something we’ve known for a long time.
+Whether you are recalling dinner with your mom and dad or a wedding, the concept of the power seat is something we’ve known for a long time.
 What you may not know is that depending on where you sit, you will initiate a different type of reaction from the people seated around you.

 In the case when you sit at either end of the table, you send a few unspoken messages to the people who sit around you.
 These messages are:

 1. You are the leader.